verleihtool/verleihtool/README.md

 `npm install` from the `/vagrant` directory in the virtual machine.
 On a Windows host, the parameter `--no-bin-links` is most likely required.
 Afterwards, apply all migrations using the command `python manage.py migrate`.

 To generate the JavaScript and CSS files, enter `npm run dev` or alternatively `npm run watch-poll` if the script should automatically detect changes to the source files.
+The translation files can be updated from source files with the command `python manage.py makemessages -l <lang>`.
+This will update all messages in the `django.po` files which can be found in the `locale` directory.

 Finally, the server can be started using the provided script in the home directory of the vagrant user called `server.sh`.
 The tool can then be reached at [http://127.0.0.1:1337/](http://127.0.0.1:1337/).

 To create a superuser, execute the command `python manage.py createsuperuser` in the `/vagrant` folder and follow the process.

-### Runing the tests
+### Running the tests

 The Verleihtool comes with a full test suite that can be run using the command `python manage.py test`.
 This will not touch the existing database but create a